-Vitamin D toxicity is also referred to as vitamin D intoxication or hypervitaminosis D. The reason that taking too much vitamin D can be problematic is because vitamin D (along with vitamins A, E and K) is a fat-soluble vitamin.
+The reason that taking high doses of vitamin D can be problematic is because vitamin D (along with vitamins A, E and K) is a fat-soluble vitamin.
 This means it’s stored in body fat and can remain in your body for a long time.

 25(OH)D can be measured via a blood test.
-A level of 25(OH)D int the blood that is higher than 150 ng/ml is considered potentially toxic.
+A level of 25(OH)D in the blood that is higher than 150 ng/ml is considered potentially toxic.

 While it’s rare, several other conditions aside from hypercalcemia can occur if someone experiences vitamin D toxicity, such as hyperparathyroidism, sarcoidosis and a few other rare diseases.

 If you notice signs of vitamin D side effects and you’re at risk for experiencing vitamin D toxicity — due to taking more than 300,000 IU in the past 24 hours or more than 10,000 IU per day for the past several months — then stop taking vitamin D, and visit your doctor right away for a blood test.
 Your doctor will test you for hypercalcemia and also discuss any symptoms you’re having.

 While taking too much vitamin D can be dangerous in some instances, keep in mind that getting too little vitamin D and experiencing a deficiency are also problematic.

 Your goal should be is to strike a balance and get the amount of vitamin D your body needs without taking excessive quantities

 Is it safe to take 5,000 IU of vitamin D3 daily?
 If not, then how much vitamin D3 is safe?